nosql-esigelec/inge3a_23/tp_2/build_queries_with_pymongo.md

 ### **Task**

 For this Ticket, you'll be required to implement one method in db.py, **update_prefs**.
-This method allows updates to be made to the "preferences" field in the users collection.
+This method allows updates to be made to the "preferences" field in the users' collection.

 ### **MFlix Functionality**